p4l1ly/dual-boot/README.md

 ## Files Overview

-### 📋 `packages.txt`
+### 📋 `packages.txt` & `packages-aur.txt`
-Curated list of packages with comments indicating which ones are:
+Curated lists of official and AUR packages with comments indicating which ones are:
 - Essential for your setup
 - Intel-specific (keep for Dell XPS)
 - Potentially outdated/unnecessary